Our home

 The property has been carefully furnished to meet all Fire Safety regulations and to minimise risks associated with self-harm or aggressive behaviours, without compromising on comfort or homeliness.
 Safety features include clearly marked alarm call points, secure exit doors, emergency lighting, fire extinguishers, and a fire blanket.

 At Lavender House, the voices of our young people are central to how we operate.
-We actively seek their views through regular house meetings, one-to-one conversations, and feedback forms—ensuring that their opinions help shape daily life and the overall environment of the home.
+We actively seek their views through regular house meetings, one to one conversations, and feedback forms ensuring that their opinions help shape daily life and the overall environment of the home.

 Home is where the heart is